ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

 ```

-and let's run it using
+And let's run it using
 {% highlight bash %}
 cargo run --release
 {% endhighlight %}